javierbrea/eslint-plugin-boundaries/docs/rules/external.md

 import { useHistory } from 'react-router-dom'
 ```

+### Error messages

+This rule provides a lot of information about the specific option producing an error, so the user can have enough context to solve it.

+* If the error is produced because all imports are disallowed by default, and no rule is specificly allowing it, then the message provides information about the file and the external dependency: `No rule allows the usage of external module 'react' in elements of type 'helper'`.
+* If the error is produced by a specific option, then the message includes information about the option producing it: `Usage of external module 'react' is not allowed in elements of type 'helper' with elementName 'helper-a'.
+Disallowed in rule 2`
+* If the error is produced by a specific option including specifiers property, then the message includes information it: `Usage of 'useMemo, useEffect' from external module 'react' is not allowed in elements of type 'helper' with elementName 'helper-a'.
+Disallowed in rule 2`

+You can also configure a custom error message for changing this default behaviour, or even custom error messages only for a specific rule option.
+Read ["error messages"](../../README.md#error-messages) in the main docs for further info about how to configure messages.

 ## Further reading

 Read [how to configure the `boundaries/elements` setting](../../README.md#global-settings) to assign an element type to each project's file.